hamkerlab/ML-Karoprod-MeshPredictor/docs/index.md

-# Cut Predictor
+# Banana Predictor

-Tensorflow and optuna-based utility to learn to predict deviations from 1D position (or angles) based on a set of process parameters.
+Tensorflow and optuna-based utility to learn to predict several quantities (position, deviation, thickness) based on a set of process parameters used to generate FEM simulations.

 ![](sliders.png)